trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

 Triggered when an event is received from the user’s New Relic account.

+### CHAT_FORM_SUBMITTED
+Triggers when a a user submit a form on Snack.

+Payload:

+- `formSubmission`: The data submitted by the user.
+Can be eaither a single string if form is of type `SINGLE_SELECT_FORM`, or an array of strings, if triggered by `MULTI_SELECT_FORM`.

+Params:

+- `formId`: Used to subscribe to the desired form.

 ## Global Payload

 In addition to specific payload passed by each trigger, a global payload is always available: